Soumyajit-here/hazard_detection/README.md

 - Traffic congestion
 - Road accidents

 Manual reporting systems are slow and inconsistent.
-This project aims to provide an **automated, scalable, and visual solution** for detecting and tracking road hazards.
+This project aims to provide an **automated, scalable, and visual solution** for detecting and tracking road hazards

 ---